Table statistics in Azure SQL Data Warehouse

 After loading or transforming your data

-With more than 1 billion rows, statistics on a 2-percent range is good
+With more than 1 billion rows, use sampling of two percent.

 One of the first questions to ask when you're troubleshooting a query is, "Are the statistics up to date?"